IdentityPython/oidc-op/README.md

 # oidc-op

-This project is a Python implementation of an **OIDC Provider** on top of [jwtconnect.io](https://jwtconnect.io/). that shows you how to 'build' an OP using the classes and functions provided by oidc-op.
+This project is a Python implementation of an **OIDC Provider** on top of [jwtconnect.io](https://jwtconnect.io/) that shows to you how to 'build' an OP using the classes and functions provided by oidc-op.

 If you are just going to build a standard OP you only have to write the configuration file.
 If you want to add or replace functionality this documentation should be able to tell you how.